atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 The shared development VPC will have a set of public and private subnets.
 In those AWS regions in which at least 3 Availability Zones (AZs) are availabkle for customer use, it's recommended that your initial set of VPCs have subnets in each of 3 AZs so that your development teams can experiment with and perform early testing of workloads and AWS services that can take advantage of 3 AZs.

 At least one public subnet will have a NAT Gateway that enables workloads in any of the private subnets to send traffic outbound to the Internet.
-For example, to enable workloads to download packages from Internet accessible source code and package repositories.
+For example, to enable workloads to download content from Internet accessible source code and package repositories.

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/dev-network-initial-details.png "Initial Network Details")